-When Franklin & Marshall College rising senior Katherine Gunther was searching for colleges, she knew she wanted three things: an academically rigorous experience, a college near family but out of her home state of Florida, and a chance to play softball.
+When Katherine Gunther '23 was searching for colleges, she knew she wanted three things: an academically rigorous experience, a college near family but out of her home state of Florida, and a chance to play softball.
 F&M checked all the boxes.

 "Right when I stepped on campus, I fell in love with it," said Gunther, known to her friends as 'Kat.'